Kathryn Clark – About Me

-My short stories have been published online, in writing magazines and anthologies, after being placed or listed in competitions.
-Read an example here.
+My short stories and flash fiction have been published online, in writing magazines and anthologies, after being placed or listed in competitions.
+Read an example.

-I have a Masters in Writing for Young People from Bath Spa University, a very practical qualification, which is taught by published children’s and YA authors.
+I have a Masters in Writing for Young People from Bath Spa University, an exceedingly practical qualification which is taught by published children’s and YA authors.
 My two years on the course gave me lots of experience of writing in different genres for a variety of age groups, as well as critical reading of published children’s fiction, editing, and giving and receiving feedback/critique.
 I was one of three co-editors of the 2016 course anthology Paper Worlds.
 Read the opening of my YA novel Lightning Ridge.

-Here are some examples of the types of manuscripts I have been privileged to read, edit and give feedback on:
+Examples of the kinds of manuscripts I have been privileged to read, edit, and give feedback on include:

-Find more details about my Mentoring, Editing and Reading services here.
+More details about my mentoring, editing, and reading services can be found here.